J-S-Nafeez/Read-Recycle/README.md

 🎥 Live Demo:
 🌐 Task Noter Demo

-Read and Recycle is a marketplace platform designed for university students to buy, sell, or trade books, study materials, gadgets, and more.
+Read and Recycle is a marketplace platform designed for university students to buy, sell, or trade books, study materials, gadgets, and other essentials.
 It also serves as a community-driven platform for lost and found items and offers ride-sharing options for students. 🚗

 🔑 Features:
 Marketplace: Buy, sell, or exchange books, gadgets, and study materials 📖💻